andamira/devela/crates/micros/examples/board/esp32/c3_supermini_oled042/README.md

 ESP32-C3 startup sequence.

-Before entering the supplied Rust function, it establishes the RISC-V stack and global pointer, initializes `.data` and `.bss`, and disables the watchdog states left active by ROM flash boot.
+Before entering the supplied Rust function, it establishes the RISC-V stack and global pointer, initializes `.data` and `.bss`, and hands off the ROM boot watchdog state for long-running direct-boot code.

 devela also provides the matching `esp32_c3_direct_boot.x` linker script.
 Its build script makes the linker resource available for the